Updated Mar 01, 2026

 To make your app user-friendly for an audience in the United States, set its locale to en-US.
 This ensures dates follow the month-day-year format (e.g., January 13, 2026) and times are displayed using a 12-hour clock with AM/PM.
 For currency, use the $ symbol with two decimal places (e.g., $25.00).
 Numbers should include commas to separate thousands and a period for decimals (e.g., 1,000.50).
 Measurements should rely on imperial units, and temperatures should be displayed in Fahrenheit.
 Additionally, components like calendars should align with these standards to provide a smooth and consistent experience for US users.

-What are the advantages of using Adalo’s no-code platform to build an app?
+What are the advantages of using Adalo's platform to build an app?

-Adalo's no-code platform lets you turn your app idea into reality without writing a single line of code.
-Thanks to its user-friendly drag-and-drop builder and visual components, you can design screens, set up workflows, and manage databases with ease.
+Adalo's AI-powered platform lets you turn your app idea into reality without writing a single line of code.
+Thanks to its user-friendly drag-and-drop builder—described as "as easy as PowerPoint"—and visual components, you can design screens, set up workflows, and manage databases with ease.
+Magic Start generates complete app foundations from descriptions, while Magic Add lets you expand functionality using natural language.
 This means you can move from concept to a working app in just days, cutting down on both development time and costs.

-The platform simplifies cross-platform publishing, allowing you to roll out your app on the web, iOS, Android, or even as a progressive web app - all from a single workspace.
+The platform simplifies cross-platform publishing, allowing you to roll out your app on the web, iOS, Android, or even as a progressive web app—all from a single workspace.
 It also supports custom branding and comes with built-in features like payment gateways, calendars, and scheduling tools.
-These capabilities make it an excellent choice for building apps like a caravan park management system, complete with booking, payment, and facility tracking functionalities.
+With unlimited database records on paid plans and no usage-based charges, you won't face unexpected costs as your caravan park grows.

 To make the process even smoother, Adalo provides a wealth of resources, including step-by-step tutorials, detailed documentation, and a supportive community.
 From the initial design to the final launch, you'll have everything you need to create and publish a professional app efficiently and affordably.